MaddyGuthridge/COMP3891/Memory Management/Page tables/translation look-aside buffer.md

 - But it's probably slower than a hardware-accelerated lookup

 ## TLBs and context switching
-In order to make lookups as efficient as possible for [[process|processes]], and since most TLBs don't support differentiate
+In order to make lookups as efficient as possible for [[process|processes]], TLB entries must either be process specific, or be tagged with an [[address space]] ID.
+Otherwise processes would be able to access memory belonging to other processes.

+### Process-specific TLB entries
+When a [[context switch]] occurs, the entire TLB needs to be flushed and refilled.
+This produces a high overhead for context switches, and was used on x86 CPUs (apparently not in modern ones though?).

+### Address space ID tagging
+Each TLB entry is tagged with an address space ID (ASID) which tells the CPU which process owns that address.
+This is used in some form by all modern architectures.
+TLBs that use this are called *tagged TLBs*.